LSSTDESC/tom_desc/README.md

 The actual web ap software is *not* read from the docker image (although a version of the software is packaged in the image).
 Rather, the directory `/tom_desc` inside the container is mounted from the NERSC csf file system.
 This allows us to update the software without having to rebuild and redploy the image; the image only needs to be redeployed if we have to add prerequisite packages, or if we want to update the OS software for security patches and the like.
 The actual TOM software is deployed at `/global/cfs/cdirs/desc-td/SOFTWARE/tom_deployment/production/tom_desc` (with the root volume for the web server in the `tom_desc` subdirectory below that).
 Right now, that deployment is just handled as a git checkout.
 After it's updated, things need to happen *on* the Spin server (migrations, telling the server to reload the software).
 My (Rob's) notes on this are in `rob_notes.txt`, though they may have fallen somewhat out of date.

-There are some additional `.yaml` files in that directory for other services that are useful for the actual business of ELAsTiCC2:

-* `tom-send-alerts-cron.yaml` creates a cron job to send out alerts while the actual ELASTiCC2 campaign is running.
-That file will need to be edited so that the `args` field has the right arguments to do what you want to do.

-* `tom-pgdump.yaml` creates a cron job that (as currently configured) does a weekly pg_dump of the postgres database, to the directory found under the `hostPath:` field underneath `volumes:`.

 ### Steps for deployment

 This is assuming a deployment from scratch.
 You probably don't want to do this on the production server, as you stand a chance of wiping out the existing database!
 Only do this if you really know what you're doing (which, at the moment, is probably only Rob.)
-If you're in a situation where Rob isn't available, if you understand NERSC Spin the vocabulary here should make sense; the NERSC Spin support people should be able to help, as shoudl the `#spin` channel on the NERSC Users Slack.
+If you're in a situation where Rob isn't available, if you understand NERSC Spin the vocabulary here should make sense; the NERSC Spin support people should be able to help, as should the `#spin` channel on the NERSC Users Slack.

 Do `module load spin` on perlmutter.
 Do `rancher context switch` to get in the right rancher cluster and context.
 Create a namespace (if it doesn't exist already) with `rancher namespace create <name>`.
 Rob uses `desc-tom` on the spin dev cluster, and for production deployment, `desc-tom` and `desc-tom-2` on the production cluster.

 All of the things necessary to get the TOM running are specified in YAML files found in the `spin_admin` subdirectory.
 To create or update something on Spin, you "apply" the YAML file with

-  `rancher kubectl apply --namespace <namespace> -f <filename>` where `<namespace>` is the Spin namespace you're working in, and `<filename>` is the YAML file you're using.
+  `rancher kubectl apply --namespace <namespace> -f <filename>`

+where `<namespace>` is the Spin namespace you're working in, and `<filename>` is the YAML file you're using.
 If you're not using the default deployment, you *will* have to edit the various YAML files for what you're doing; among other things, all "namespace" and "workloadselector" fields will have to be updated for the namespace you're using.

 You can see what you have running by doing all of: